 The Only Analyze button initiates the threat analysis process based on the selected tags.
 For selection only the Results table will be generated without Risk Diagrams.

 ThreatGet creates an interface that contains all identified potential threats and gives more information about each threat, such as its impact, likelihood, and severity level.
 In addition, for each threat, the interface presents a graphical representation of all affected elements to highlight the influence of a threat on the model's elements.

 Scroll in the Threat List table to reveal Impact and Likelihood values.
-On the right side, there is a diagram that depicting the selected threat.
-If several threats are detected on the same elements, they are all in the diagram.
-All related details for each identifiedthreat can be viewed at the bottom section represented as Threat Details.
+On the right side, there is a diagram illustrating the selected threat.
+If several elements are involved in a threat, they are all in the diagram.
+All related details for each identified threat can be viewed at the bottom section represented as Threat Details.